exodist/Importer/README.md

     Adding a feature to [Exporter](https://metacpan.org/pod/Exporter) means that any consumer module that relies on the new features must depend on a specific version of [Exporter](https://metacpan.org/pod/Exporter).
-This seems somewhat backwords since [Exporter](https://metacpan.org/pod/Exporter) is used by the module you are importing from.
+This seems somewhat backwards since [Exporter](https://metacpan.org/pod/Exporter) is used by the module you are importing from.

 - Exporter.pm is really old/crazy code